 To the extent possible, Covered Entity will schedule the implementation of appropriate security safeguards without undue disruption to business operations.

-To the extent the Security Officer [and a Department HIPAA Security Liaison] reassesses the potential risks and vulnerabilities of an EPHI repository as part of a periodic review; the Security Officer shall update the security measures and safeguards for such EPHI repository to reflect any changes in the risks and vulnerabilities assessment.
+To the extent the Security Officer [and a Department HIPAA Security Liaison] reassesses the potential risks and vulnerabilities of an ePHI repository as part of a periodic review; the Security Officer shall update the security measures and safeguards for such ePHI repository to reflect any changes in the risks and vulnerabilities assessment.

 Sanction Policy